guru-desh/Intro-To-PACE-ICE/README.md

 The scratch storage is probably the more interesting of all the storage options.
 It can hold **300 GB** of data.
 However there's two catches with this.
 First, scratch storage is limited to you as the user.
 This means that if you have multiple collaboraters, then each collaborater would have to store the same data in their scratch storage.
 Second, data in the scratch storage is wiped after the semester ends. **It is important that you have all your important data in the scratch directory backed up externally**.

+### Temporary Storage (during PACE Jobs)

+Sometimes, you may need to store data that exceeds the scratch storage limit.
+In this case, you can use the temporary storage during PACE Jobs.
+This temporary directory is exposed as an environment variable called `$TMPDIR`.

+These temporary directories are only available during the job allocation.
+Usually, these temporary directories contain 1TB+ of space.

+Thanks to @macaaroni19 from [Reddit](https://www.reddit.com/r/gatech/comments/1no888h/bamboozled_by_pace_reached_storage_quota/) for this information.

 ### Transferring Files to and from PACE

 PACE recommends that you use Globus to transfer files to and from PACE.
-I have tried this before, but it is very buggy.
-I personally recommend using `scp` or `rsync` as ways to transfer files to and from PACE.
+Globus can very buggy.
+We recommend using [`scp`](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) or `rsync` as ways to transfer files to and from PACE.

 In general, the structure for using `rsync` is as such: